Stop Condensation on Air Ducts

 Air conditioners can stop working at the most inopportune times.
 When an AC breaks down, a homeowner's main priority will be restoring the comfort in their home.
 An AC can stop working for various reasons, some reasons being costly to repair if left unchecked.
 Some issues, like ductwork sweating, are easier to handle and cheaper to fix.

 Ductwork sweating occurs when AC ducts have condensation built up on them.
 This issue is easy for a contractor to diagnose and fix, provided the homeowner calls someone to check their system.
-Understanding the functions of ductworking and why this sweating occurs helps to put a homeowner's mind at rest.
-It will also help avoid costly ac repair.
+Understanding the functions of duct working and why this sweating occurs helps to put a homeowner's mind at rest.
+It will also help avoid costly AC repair.

 Ductwork runs through a home or building to spread conditioned air throughout the space within.
 A furnace, air conditioner, or combination of the two, like an HVAC system, will connect to the ductwork and provide the conditioned air to circulate through the system.
 The conditioned air will exit through air vents into each room and provide cool or warm air, depending on the system.

 Air ducts can be made from fiberglass, fiberboard, or sheet metal, and homeowners should familiarize themselves with what type is in their home.
-Knowing the type of ductwork system will help to prevent ductwork sweating from occuring.
+Knowing the type of ductwork system will help to prevent ductwork sweating from occurring.
 Older houses will often have metal ductwork systems in them.
-Flexible ductworking is the other alternative found more in modern homes.
+Flexible ductwork is the other alternative found in modern homes.
 These flexible alternatives consist of tubing made of plastic with reinforced wiring and insulation.
 Metal ducts suffer the most from duct sweating, especially when they lack proper insulation.
 Flexible ducts have their own drawbacks as well.

-Condensation builds up on metal surfaces in ductworks when the air's temperature passing through it goes from cold to warm.
+Condensation builds up on metal surfaces in ductwork when the air's temperature passing through it goes from cold to warm.
 The warm air passing over the previously cool metal will cause condensation on the metal's surface.

 Condensation is the reverse of evaporation; it's the process in which water vapor turns into a liquid.
-Cold air cannot hold the same amount of moisture warm air can.
+Cold air cannot hold the same amount of moisture that warm air can.
 When warm air meets the cooler metal surface of the air ducts, it creates water droplets.
 This process isn't the only reason ductwork sweating can occur, but it is the most likely when a contractor diagnoses the problem.

-Why is Condensation Harmful?
+Why is condensation harmful?

 So why is a little extra moisture such a big problem with ductwork?
 Paying attention to whether a home's ductwork is sweating is vital to extend the system's life.
-Small amounts of moisture isn't the end of the world for a ductwork system.
+Small amounts of moisture aren't the end of the world for a ductwork system.
 It won't cause significant damage, but if the water is constant or starts to increase in amounts, homeowners should call a contractor in as soon as possible.

 Here are some reasons why ductwork sweating is an issue:

-1. Damage to Insulation in the Home or Building
+1. Damage to insulation in the home or building

-2. Added Indoor Humidity
+2. Added indoor humidity

-3. Mold and Mildew Growth
+3. Mold and mildew growth

 Mold can play havoc on a person's immune system, especially anyone in the home with allergies.
-Mildew and mold grow the best in moist and warm places.
+Mildew and mold grow best in moist and warm places.
 Excess moisture from ductwork sweating makes the ideal environment for mildew and mold to thrive.

-Mold has creates another nasty problem homeowners will have to contend with: it can eat through most surfaces it grows on.
+Mold has created another nasty problem homeowners will have to contend with: it can eat through most surfaces it grows on.
 Mold will damage a home's structural components the longer it grows.
-It can damage furniture around the house, wood in the home's structure, and cause health issues by releasing spores into the air.
+It can damage furniture around the house, and wood in the home's structure, and cause health issues by releasing spores into the air.
 Anyone with allergies or compromised immune systems will be affected the most.

-4. Damage to Structural Elements by Moisture
+4. Damage to structural elements by moisture

 Wood and water have never been the best of friends.
 Most houses are built with wood frames, resulting in condensation sweating becoming a significant issue for homeowners to avoid.